Annet-Chebukati/Data_Science_Analysis_Portfolio/index.md

 ## [Predicting Credit Card Approval - Classification Model: Project Overview](https://github.com/Annet-Chebukati/Annet_Portfolio/blob/main/Predicting%20Credit%20Card%20Approval%20-%20Classification.ipynb)

-In this project, I developed an automatic credit card approval predictor using machine learning classification techniques.
+I developed an automatic credit card approval predictor using machine learning classification techniques in this project.
 The project involved the following steps:
 - **Data Loading**: The initial step involved loading and viewing the dataset.
 - **Data Preprocessing**: The dataset contained a mixture of numerical and non-numerical features, values from different ranges, and several missing entries.
 I preprocessed the dataset to ensure the machine learning model could make good predictions.
 - **Exploratory Data Analysis**: After the data was in good shape, I performed some exploratory data analysis to build my intuitions.